leandrolcampos/mpfr-for-mojo/README.md

 Below is our current roadmap, detailing completed tasks and upcoming improvements.
 By outlining these steps, we aim to give a clear picture of the project’s trajectory and invite feedback from the community.

-- [x] Implement a wrapper for the MPFR library.
+- [x] Implement a wrapper for the GNU MPFR library.
 - [x] Add MPFR as a dependency only in the environment used for testing tasks.
 - [x] Add support for correctness testing under different rounding modes.
 - [x] Implement a pipeline that converts MPFR values to lower-precision floating-point types avoiding double rounding errors.
-- [ ] Add a very simple math package just to demonstrate how we can test its functions.
+- [x] Add a very simple math package just to demonstrate how we can test its functions.
 - [ ] Add a testing module with routines to compare outputs of math function implementations against MPFR, measuring error in ULP.
 - [ ] Add thread-safe routines for exhaustive tests (and, optionally, for checking known hard-to-round cases) to the testing module.
 - [ ] Add support for new platforms: `linux-aarch64` and `osx-arm64`.